 Cost-per-click is the most fundamental digital advertising metric.

-As it name suggests, it represents the amount to be paid by you, the advertiser, for each time an ad is clicked.
+As its name suggests, it represents the amount to be paid by you, the advertiser, for each time an ad is clicked.

 You can use the CPC value to estimate your campaign budgets or to determine whether your campaigns are profitable or not.
 Plus, you can analyze variations of your CPC to know whether there’s something in your campaigns that requires optimization (or if a previous optimization worked).

-Click-through rate is the the percentage of people who click on your ads relative to everyone who saw your them.
+Click-through rate is the percentage of people who click on your ads relative to everyone who saw them.